Plan and Scope the Pentest

 Scope the Pentest

-The pentest scope determines the number of credits required for a pentest.
-The bigger the scope, the more credits you need.
+The complexity of your asset determines the number of credits required for a pentest.
+The bigger the pentest scope, the more credits you need.

 To set the pentest scope, identify the complexity of your asset.
 Under Scoping, specify the number of characteristics associated with the asset that need to be tested.
 To get exact numbers, consult with the asset owner inside your organization.